Andoryuuta/renlib/net/README.md

-# renlib/ net
+# renlib/net
 A Go library for encoding &amp; decoding network packets for Command &amp; Conquer: Renegade.

 ## Notice: Little-to-no work has been done on the go library.
-Here is the currently (very) incomplete spec[specification](https://github.com/Andoryuuta/rennet/blob/master/spec.md).
+Here is the currently (very) incomplete [specification](https://github.com/Andoryuuta/rennet/blob/master/spec.md).